TNGD GROUP WHISTLEBLOWING POLICY

 As part of good corporate governance, TNGD Group has established a whistleblowing policy that sets out avenues for legitimate concerns to be objectively investigated and addressed.
 Individuals will be able to raise concerns about illegal, unethical, or questionable practices in confidence and without the risk of reprisal.

-What is whistleblowing?
+What is whistle blowing?

-• Breach of policies and/ or procedures;
+• Breach of policies and/or procedures;

-• Fraud, corruption, misappropriation, or dishonesty;
+• Fraud, theft, embezzlement or dishonesty;

 • Actions that can cause physical danger/ harm to another person and/or can give rise to a risk of damage to properties/ assets;

-• Forgery or alteration of any documents belonging to the company, customers, another financial institution, or agents of the company;
+• Forgery or alteration of any documents belonging to the company, customers, another financial institution, or agents of the Company;

 • Profiteering as a result of insider knowledge;